 Key characteristics of Horizon smallcases:

-- Same investment objective for common timelines: Irrespective of their goal, different investors can invest in the same smallcase if their target year is the same.
+- The same investment objective for common timelines: Irrespective of their goal, different investors can invest in the same smallcase if their target year is the same.

-- Wealth maximization in initial years: Higher proportion of investments are directed towards equity and gold in the initial years for wealth maximization.
+- Wealth maximization in initial years: A higher proportion of investments are directed towards equity and gold in the initial years for wealth maximization.

 - Wealth protection near target year: As the target year comes closer, more and more money is allocated to less risky asset classes like fixed income (or bonds) and cash.
 This ensures that even a market crash near the target year (like the one that happened in March 2020) doesn’t impact the wealth that was generated over the years.